How to Get Out of Debt on a Low Income

 “The first thing to do when contacted by a collection agency is to stay calm and not panic,” James Allen, founder of Billpin.com, said.
 “It’s like finding a wasp in your car while driving — panicking won’t help, but a calm, measured response will.”

+So will knowing your rights.
 The Fair Debt Collection Practices Act (FDCPA) sets rules for debt collectors, including:

 • How often and when they can call

-• No abuse or deception
+• That they refrain from abuse or deception

 The Federal Trade Commission has more information.